 I then came up with a format type of password.
 For example,

-Last 2 letter of favorite actor first 2 letter of maiden name 2 symbols last 2 characters of domain name
+Last 2 letters of the favorite actor first 2 letters of the maiden name 2 symbols last 2 characters of the domain name

 With the format, I came out with the following password: totE!`eo.
 This way I can better manage my password for different websites.

 To solve this problem, I started using password managers to help me generate and save my password.

 You can have the most secure password until the bad guys guessed the answer to your security question.

 Security questions such as the first pet’s name and best childhood friend are no longer secretive ever since social media bloomed.
 We constantly throw out information about ourselves that we unknowingly give away the answers to our secret questions.